zyxtyz/zyxtyz-nixos-config/README.md

 | - [ ]  more hardware configuration |
 | - **[ X ]**  install script (probably in python since i love it :) ) |
 ----------------

+# important TODO
+## literally everything. a lot of shit is for my personal needs. and my purpose for this rice is to make it for everyone.